Schmale97/dotfiles/README.md

 # dotfiles

-This repo is based on this [repo](https://github.com/eieioxyz/dotfiles_macos), using the dotfiles course we can be found at at [](dotfiles.eieio.xyz).
+This repo is based on this [repo](https://github.com/eieioxyz/dotfiles_macos), using the dotfiles course we can be found at [dotfiles.eieio.xyz](dotfiles.eieio.xyz).

 Highly recommend checking it out!